Thinking about buying a new mattress? How hard can it be, right?

 |SLEEPING POSITION||Side||Softer feel with better pressure relief and contouring.|

 |Back||Somewhat preference based, with fantastic support and contouring.|

 |Stomach||Firmer than most beds with less sinkage to avoid excessive pressure to the stomach and chest.|

-We have researched and analyzed many different types of mattresses from over a dozen manufacturers.
+We have researched and analyzed many different types of mattresses from many manufacturers.
 Before writing our reviews, we follow a simple, yet important, process so that you can easily compare different products and their features.
 Our final grade is based on:

 We are sometimes fortunate to obtain product samples from the manufacturer and perform testing.
 However, our testing rarely influences our rating of a product unless the results are atypical or available information about the product is limited.